puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 rate.
 See the [PuppetDB dashboard][maintaining_tuning] to find this rate for your PuppetDB instance.
 If this rate is significantly lower than 90%, see [Why is my catalog duplication rate so low?](#why-is-my-catalog-duplication-rate-so-low).

-## Why is my catalog duplication rate so low?

-The catalog duplication rate can be found on the [dashboard][maintaining_tuning].
-Typically, the duplication rate should be 90% or above.
-If the duplication rate is lower, it might cause a much heavier I/O load on the database.
-Refer to the
-[low catalog duplication troubleshooting guide][low_catalog_dupe] for help diagnosing the problem.

 ## My Puppet master is running slower since I enabled PuppetDB.
 How can I profile it?